d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--securebootkeys=SECUREBOOT**

-Use this flag to perform actions on secure boot keys.Possible values include defaultkeys: resets all keys to default,deletekeys: deletes all keys, deletepk: deletes all product keys.
+Use this flag to perform actions on secure boot keys.
+Possible values include defaultkeys: resets all keys to default, deletekeys: deletes all keys, deletepk: deletes all product keys.

 #### Inputs